-Despite having security advantage of traveller's cheques, we prefer cash exchange to avoid hassles like a lengthy process and high rate of commission at the banks.
+Despite having the security advantage of traveler's cheques, we prefer cash exchange to avoid hassles like a lengthy process and a high rate of commission at the banks.
 You can withdraw cash (in Rupees only) from one of the many ATMs in Kathmandu and Thamel itself.
-There are quite several ATMs that are open around the clock.
+There are quite a several ATMs that are open around the clock.
 The maximum withdrawal amount is 35,000 Rupees for a 500 Rupees processing fee if you are using your foreign card.

 If you use the money exchange facility at banks and financial institutions the service fee charge imposed is about 4% or more depending upon the bank.